 Brazoria is a very small city located in the state of Texas.
 With a population of 3,071 people and two constituent neighborhoods, Brazoria is the 492nd largest community in Texas.

-Brazoria is a blue-collar town, with 43.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Brazoria, you'll notice that it is more blue-collar than most other communities in America.
+41.43% of Brazoria’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Brazoria is a city of construction workers and builders, professionals, and sales and office workers.
-There are especially a lot of people living in Brazoria who work in office and administrative support (11.43%), sales jobs (6.72%), and management occupations (6.20%).
+There are especially a lot of people living in Brazoria who work in office and administrative support (11.68%), sales jobs (6.15%), and management occupations (6.00%).

 And if you like science, one thing you'll find is that Brazoria has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-As is often the case in a small city, Brazoria doesn't have a public transportation system that people use for their commute.
+Brazoria is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Brazoria is a very ethnically-diverse city.
+Brazoria is an extremely ethnically-diverse city.
 The people who call Brazoria home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brazoria residents report their race to be White, followed by Black or African-American.
 Brazoria also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.68% of the city’s residents.
-Important ancestries of people in Brazoria include Irish, English, French , and Czech.
+People of Hispanic or Latino origin account for 18.24% of the city’s residents.
+Important ancestries of people in Brazoria include Irish, English, Czech, and French .

 The most common language spoken in Brazoria is English.
 Other important languages spoken here include Spanish and Vietnamese.